Rezmason/matrix/README.md

 - `url` - if you set the effect to "image", this is how you specify which image to load.
 It doesn't work with any URL; I suggest grabbing them from Wikipedia: [https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg](https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg)
 - `loops` - (WIP) if set to "true", this causes the effect to loop, so that it can be converted into a looping video.

+## Troubleshooting

+There haven't been many reported issues yet that weren't quick fixes, but one has stood out: many visitors have previously *disabled hardware acceleration* in their Chrome browsers, at the advice of well-meaning Internet websites.

+What this does is cause Chrome to fall back to **SwiftShader**, a software renderer that runs projects like this one at a much slower rate.
+Because of this, if you are seeing serious performance issues on Chrome, it's recommended that you ensure hardware acceleration is enabled in your browser settings.

 ## Future directions